 Market Resources and Information

-MI-BOX is rapidly expanding throughout the United States and Canada.
+MI-BOX is rapidly expanding our franchise network throughout the United States and Canada.
 We believe the key to good decision making comes from proper education.
 We want our dealers to know as much as we do about mobile storage and the market we service.

 Here are some interesting facts to get you started: